-In general, complete central midfielders require a wide range of skills other than fitness, since they need to tackle, dribble, shoot and pass during any match.
+Complete central midfielders require a wide range of skills other than fitness, since they need to tackle, dribble, shoot and pass during any match, but what boots are best for the midfield general?
 In essence, a good central midfielder must be combative as well as creative.
 They occupy the most influential part of the pitch, so central midfielders are perhaps the most likely to influence the outcome of a match.

-One of the most advanced football boots on the market, the Predator Freak + contains grippy Demonskin rubber elements that also helps in creating more curve in shooting and passing.
-The boot is headlined by Paul Pogba.
+One of the most advanced football boots on the market, the Predator Accuracy contains High-Definition Grip rubber blocks that help in creating more curve in shooting and passing.

 There is a saying in chess that goes; Whoever controls the centre controls the game.
 With football having a pitch that is vast and wide, this concept all the more becomes important.
 Though one can determine who the midfield players are depending on their usual positioning in the playing area, football has evolved significantly over the years to the extent that midfield play has been adapted to both team formations and player abilities.
 No matter the division of function, the midfield serves as the gateway from defense to attack and vice-versa.

 Positionally, there are the wide midfielders and the central midfielders.
 Most especially in a flat 4-4-2 formation, the two central midfielders usually perform a box-to-box role, using great stamina in tracking back to cover their own box and making penetrating runs to the opponents’ box for goal-scoring attempts.
 Given the demands from both attack and defence, box-to-box central midfielders have an inclination for physical and direct play.
 Roy Keane and Patrick Vieira had performed such roles to suit their aggressive type of football.
-Arturo Vidal and Radja Nainggolan are some of the current players who can perform the box-to-box role.
+Arturo Vidal and Radja Nainggolan were some of those who can perform the box-to-box role.

 The wide midfielders are the ones occupying the left and right sides near the touchlines.
 Aside from the added protection in the flanks off-the-ball, the wide midfielders/midfield wingers pace through the opponents’ own and deliver crosses.
 The Manchester United duo of David Beckham/Ryan Giggs and Bayern Munich’s very own ‘Robbery’ (Arjen Robben and Frank Ribéry) had displayed some of the best plays from wide midfielders.